JinwenPan/multigrid/README.md

 ./mgsolve 7 130 n
 ```

-where `n` indicates the activation of the bonus task.
+where `n` indicates the activation of Neumann boundary condition.

 ## Output